promisetechboy/promisetechboy/README.md

 -  ***👋 Hi, I’m @promisetechboy***
 - I’m interested in Data analysis and visualization 📊
 - I’m currently learning python programming.
-- I’m looking to collaborate on health/ medical data analysis.
+- I’m looking to collaborate on with individuala and organizations to help make their data understandable.
-- How to reach me ...
 - Pronouns: He
 - Fun fact: I am an extrovert in my head
 - you can reach me on [linkedin](https://ng.linkedin.com/in/promise-ezeokonkwor-9316a11aa)